Data Structures and Algorithms Notes

 return output

-Some problems can be simplified by using a dummy node at the start of the linked list.
-This avoids edge cases when the head needs to be removed or modified.
-Example problems include Remove Linked List Elements and Reverse Linked List).
+Advice: Use a dummy node when the head of the linked list needs to be removed or modified, such as in Remove Linked List Elements and Reverse Linked List).

-Used to detect cycles in a linked list.
-Notice that the distance between slow and fast decreases by 1 every turn.
+Usage: Fast and slow pointers are used to detect cycles in a linked list.
+The distance between slow and fast increases by 1 every turn.

 slow, fast = head, head